Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

-We note that our definition is \textit{not} the same as the standard definition due to the factor $\sqrt{\sigmath}$.
-E.g., the two-dimensional surface form in the four-dimensional space-time is expressed using the Hodge-dual operator such that $\HD({\eee^a\wedge\eee^b})=\sqrt{\sigmath}\eta_{\theta}^{~a\bcdot}\eta_{\theta}^{~b\bcdot}\SSS_\bcdots$.
 Another example of a form object obtained by the Hodge-dual is the volume form.
-According to the definitions of the Hodge-dual operator and the volume form (\ref{VolForm}), it is obtained that
+According to the definitions of the Hodge-dual operator and the volume form defined by (\ref{VolForm}), we obtain that